 The safest flea and tick control is prevention, ensuring that there is no risk of these parasitic pests entering your home to put you, your family, and your pets at risk.
 Seasonal pest control involves regular visits by a professional exterminator who uses pesticides on your property to eliminate pests.
 The pesticides also create a protective barrier that keeps fleas from entering your home, and can be used to provide tick treatments that eliminate any ticks outside of your home.

-Ongoing, seasonal pest control usually requires visits quarterly or bimonthly depending on the risk factors of your property.
+Ongoing, seasonal pest control usually requires visits monthly or bimonthly depending on the risk factors of your property.
 When coupled with other preventative measures like flea and tick pet medications, frequent pet grooming, and strategies that keep out other wildlife, your home can stay pest free year around.

 In cases where fleas or ticks have already infested your home, different pest control methods are necessary.
 We treat flea infestations both inside and outside of your home.
 Then we use pesticides and extensive cleaning to remove fleas and their eggs from your home.
 Ticks are also treated with modern pesticides that can eliminate them throughout a property.